rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/about.md

 Before graduate school, I worked for an energy efficiency consulting firm in Austin, TX.
 During my undergraduate studies at the University of Texas at Austin, where I majored in Latin American Studies ([LLILAS](https://liberalarts.utexas.edu/llilas/)) and Economics, I produced documentaries about social issues in Thailand and Paraguay.
 Once upon a time, I spent two years at UNT in Denton, TX, thinking I wanted to study music.
 Before that, I delivered pizza and gassed up boats.

 ### New Developments
+* May '22 - **New** working paper studying how [driving restrictions impact teen school and work outcomes](https://cseveren.github.io/files/Driving_Dropouts_Draft_2204.pdf).
+This one has it all: reduced form DDD, structural models, simulations, whoa.
 * Mar '22 - **New** working paper alert on [racialized differences in commuting outcomes in the US since 1980](https://cseveren.github.io/files/racialized_difference_commuting_20220320.pdf).
-I'm very excited about this mostly descriptive project!
 * Oct '21 - I'm now a Non-resident Senior Fellow at the Brookings Institution.
 * Jun '21 - Conditional Acceptance of my JMP "[Commuting, Labor, and Housing Market Effects of Mass Transportation: Welfare and Identification](https://cseveren.github.io/files/Severen_LAMetro_Pretty.pdf)".
 Phew, it's a been a journey.
 * Mar '21 - Had the pleasure of being a Guest Panelist on the [Online Spatial and Urban Seminar](https://osus.info) to discuss Janet Currie's recent work on air pollution and environmental justice.